Dr-L0S3R/About-me/README.md

 This is a website for my About-me for my accounts!
-Created by me!
-Dr.L with Visual Studio Code.
+Created by me, Dr.L!
+With Visual Studio Code.
+If you want to, you can download this and edit the code to describe your account(s).
+You'll just have to create a repository and download git and set it up.